manveru/innate/README.md

 With Innate I hope to tackle this problem, it's currently not as fast as Ramaze::Global, but offers namespaces and inheritance.

-Where Ramaze::Global still excels, CLI arguments, documentation and annotation for options, will soon be integrated as well.
+The areas wherein Ramaze::Global excels (CLI arguments, documentation and annotation for options) will soon be integrated as well.

 Configuration namespaces will offer a nice way to merge different applications and reconcile their options in a unified manner, opening the way for slice-like